Fledtrain/ReactRealtorClone/README.md

 # ReactRealtorClone
-Realtor Clone created using Reactjs and Tailwind CSS
+This is a Realtor Clone created using Reactjs and Tailwind CSS

+This is for coding practice using React, Tailwind and using firebase

 ## Features
-- Working on deploying the production build
-- fixing some bugs
+- Sign in with google auth
+- You can create your own listing
+- No loading times, fast and simple

+## Known bugs
+- Address location not properly showing on map (everybody lives in the middle of the ocean 💀)
+- When clicking home, offers, and profile, underline color not showing
+- When Creating listing, parking spot and furnished turns on but wont show to user.

 ## Installation